Your first contact with a potential new customer, employer or partner a will make a first impression. On or off-line.

 My Experience Confirms This

-Recruiters, HR and Management Agree
+Recruiters, HR, and Management Agree

 Recruiters and management personnel have relayed to me this same dilemma.
-Candidates that do not take the necessary time and thought in their business email communications can be easily outperformed by those who do.
+Candidates who do not take the necessary time and thought in their business email communications can be easily outperformed by those who do.

-- Can they follow instructions?
+• Can they follow instructions?

-- Are their writing and language skills anemic?
+• Are their writing and language skills anemic?

-- Will they be able to represent my company the way I need them to?
+• Will they be able to represent my company the way I need them to?

-- Are they able to reply promptly and with clarity to inquiries.
+• Are they able to reply promptly and with clarity to inquiries?

-- Can they meet deadlines and requirements?
+• Can they meet deadlines and requirements?

-- Will they enhance or hinder my customer service reputation?
+• Will they enhance or hinder my customer service reputation?

 Communication Skills Matter

-Imagine how you will stand heads and shoulders above others making the very same inquiries.
+Imagine how you will stand heads and shoulders above others, making the very same inquiries.
 When you communicate as a professional, other professionals want to work with you.

 Email is Your Calling Card